 The non-taxpaying partner must apply to transfer their personal allowance.
 It’s very simple and can be done via a form on the HMRC website.
 You’ll need both your National Insurance numbers and a form of ID, like a passport or driving license.

-If you receive other income from dividends of saving, or either one of you is a Scottish taxpayer, you’ll need to call the Income Tax Helpline on 0300 200 3300.
-(This is the number to call if you have any problems filling the form in online too.)
+If you receive other income from dividends of savings, or either one of you is a Scottish taxpayer, you’ll need to call the Income Tax Helpline on 0300 200 3300 - this is the number to call if you have any problems filling the form in online too (check with your provider for charges related to calls to this number).

-You’ll automatically receive the marriage tax allowance if you applied last year so you don’t need to worry.
+You’ll automatically receive the marriage tax allowance if you applied last year so you don’t need to worry if you've done it already.
 However, if your circumstances change, you should inform HMRC.

 What Will Happen After We Apply?